dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 With these features, you can say that you have a complete game.
 So, without wasting more time, it's time to focus on them.

-> **Note:** If, for whatever reason, you don't have the code created in [the first two parts of the series](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-2/), you can simply clone it from [this GitHub repository](https://github.com/auth0-blog/aliens-go-home-part-2).
+> **Note:** If (for whatever reason) you don't have the code created in [the first two parts of the series](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-2/), you can simply clone it from [this GitHub repository](https://github.com/auth0-blog/aliens-go-home-part-2).
 After cloning it, you will be able to follow the instructions in the sections that follow.

 ## Implementing the Leaderboard Feature in Your React Game